Recognition signal

 Support shape

-A bounded sprint for creating material such as a governance brief, responsibility map, review setup, management explanation, or roadmap.
+A bounded sprint for creating material such as a governance brief, operating memo, responsibility map, review comments, or roadmap.

 Support shape